-Canaan NY covers 20,770 acres in northeastern Columbia County along the Berkshire line.
+Canaan New York Homes for sale includes 20,770 acres in northeastern Columbia County along the Berkshire Mountain line, in the lovely Hudson Valley of New York.
 The first settlers arrived near 1759 and the area was founded as King’s District in 1772.

 Settlement began as early as 1750 when Asa Douglas purchased the Six-Mile-Square tract from the Stockbridge Indians for £250.
 There was a strong Tory element in the district sufficiently large to keep active and alert the opponents of Great Britain.